What is Agroecology?

 - Mandatory Cuban health insurance and airline taxes: most commercial airlines include taxes and health insurance in the cost of your ticket.
 Please double check with your airline.

 - Gratuity for the on-the-ground guide, translation, and driving services.
-We recommend you to bring $10 per person per day for this fee (totaling at $100).
+We recommend you to bring $15 per person per day for this fee (totaling at $150).
+Please bring this IN CASH.
+This will be collected on-site by the Tour Coordinator at the end of the trip and given to the on-the-ground guide and driver.

 Who will participate in the tour?